ilri/dspace-statistics-api/README.md

 # DSpace Statistics API
-A quick and dirty REST API to expose Solr view and download statistics for items in a DSpace repository.
+A simple REST API to expose Solr view and download statistics for items in a DSpace repository.

 ## Requirements